TODAY’S READING FROM THE OLD TESTAMENT- HOSEA 6:1-9:17

 The world’s third largest nation in area and population.

 Official language: English.
 The growing Spanish-speaking Hispanic population is 11.2% of the population and numbers 34 million Languages: 176 All languages

 Challenges for Prayer

-- a) Young people at risk.
+a) Young people at risk.
 Over half of inner-city black males fail to complete secondary school.
 Many are in prison or in gangs.
-Poverty, drugs and violence are rampant.
+Poverty, drugs, and violence are rampant.
 Murder is the major cause of death for inner-city, African-American males ages 15 to 34.
-Pray for an expression of Christian faith that enables these men to leave their shackles and find meaning, belonging and fulfilment in Christ.
+Pray for an expression of Christian faith that enables these men to leave their shackles and find meaning, belonging, and fulfillment in Christ.